-If you choose a dentist who does not participate in the Delta Dental PPO or Delta Dental Premier networks: If the dentist you select does not participate in the Delta Dental PPO network or the Delta Dental Premier network, you will be responsible for the difference between your dentist's submitted amount and Delta Dental's payment.
-The amount Delta Dental uses to calculate its payment, that is the allowed amount, will be the lesser of the dentist's submitted amount and maximum plan allowance.
-Delta Dental has the right to make any benefit payment either to you or directly to the non-Delta Dental (out-of-network) provider.
-Delta Dental is specifically authorized by you to determine to whom any benefit payment should be made.
-At the dentist's discretion, you may have to pay the entire bill in advance.
+If you choose a dentist who does not participate in the Delta Dental PPO or Delta Dental Premier networks: If the dentist you select does not participate in the Delta Dental PPO network or the Delta Dental Premier network, Delta Dental will issue payment to you, and you will be responsible for the difference between your dentist's submitted amount and Delta Dental's payment.
+The amount Delta Dental uses to calculate its payment, that is the allowed amount, will be the lesser of the dentist's submitted amount and maximum plan allowance At the dentist's discretion, you may have to pay the entire bill in advance.